-Acquired during pregnancy, gestational diabetes is a condition of high blood glucose levels which were normal before you become pregnant.
+Acquired during pregnancy, gestational diabetes is a condition of high blood glucose levels which were normal before you became pregnant.
 With a little care, balancing blood sugar levels ensures you have a healthy pregnancy and both the mother and the child remain safe post the delivery.
-Gestational diabetes is usually a temporary health condition that arises due to mother’s inability to produce an increased amount of insulin to overcome resistance levels.
+Gestational diabetes is usually a temporary health condition that arises due to the mother’s inability to produce an increased amount of insulin to overcome resistance levels.

 The commonly known high blood sugar symptoms like excessive thirst, tiredness and increased urination may not manifest in gestational diabetes.

 Impact of Gestational Diabetes on Mother and Unborn Child

 Receiving professional medical care for gestational diabetes is necessary to prevent it from affecting your child.
 You should also ensure all queries are answered by your personalised diabetes educator in order to understand the implications high blood sugar levels may have for you as well as your child.
 According to widely researched studies, some commonly observed implications of gestational diabetes are:

 The risk of infant mortality along with birth defects increases if a well-defined diabetes management plan is not followed consistently.
 In cases of pre-existing diabetes before the pregnancy, the risk multiplies for development of health conditions like hypertension, kidney disease, nerve damage, and retinopathy.

 High blood sugar levels within the body of the mother lead to excess insulin production by the baby.
 These conditions must be closely monitored by your diabetes educator.